Professional development for productivity

 About 10% of our members teach internationally (primarily in Canada and Australia, followed by Europe.)

-The vast majority of our members teach in self-contained settings, though we do have some specialists (art, music, technology, etc.) and special educators.
+Around 60% of members are elementary and 35% are middle/high school teachers.
+The vast majority teach in self-contained settings, though we do have some special educators and specialists (music, art, foreign language, technology, etc.)

 If your teaching context is not U.S. K-12 general education, the vast majority of strategies WILL still be helpful for you, but I can’t guarantee that all info will be applicable, and you should be prepared to adapt the ideas more for your situation.